RMcwey/Team-Profile-Generator/README.md

 - **What was your motivation?** To create a functional website that will house all current team members, their information and their roles.
 - **Why did you build this project?** To have something useful for my future endeavors
 - **What problem does it solve?** If I were to lose my contact info or forget someone's name, I have a place where I can reference the data.
-- **What did you learn?** I learned a lot about file system managment and how to interact with functions located in other files.
-I also learned how to creat a test suite and how to validate inquirer prompts.
+- **What did you learn?** I learned a lot about file system management and how to interact with functions located in other files.
+I also learned how to create a test suite and how to validate inquirer prompts.

 ## Installation